 Lancashire Hotpot

-A lamb or mutton stew originating from Lancashire this is a delicious dish for the cold winter months.
+A lamb or mutton stew originating from Lancashire is a delicious dish for the cold winter months.
 Slow baked in a heavy pot or dish and topped with sliced potatoes this is a childhood favourite of mine.

 This is a dish you will find on most pub menus throughout the country!